-That’s less time than it takes to blink twice.
-Literally, in the blink of an eye, you could lose your next customer if your business website isn’t up to par.
+You have 8 seconds or less to capture someone’s attention on your website.
+In the blink of an eye, you could lose your next customer if your business website isn’t up to par.

 Remember the early days of the Internet when people built rainbow-colored websites with wonky navigation?
-Yea… don’t do that.
+Yeah … don’t do that.
 Consistency in navigation, fonts, colors, and layout is important.
 It helps people get the information they need and make a purchase.
-To add consistency to your site:

 Just like a date, it’s a turnoff when you talk too much about yourself.
 Instead, think about your buyer first.
 What’s their biggest problem?
 What’s on their minds?
 Then design your website for them.

-Sometimes less is more.
 When it comes to your business’s website, scale back on visuals.
 Go for a simple, clear design with carefully designed white space.
 Simple sites place a focus on content and are easier to comprehend.
 The end result is a buyer who is ready to purchase.

 Unsure if your site is too busy?
 Ask yourself if the design serves a purpose.
 Do you need that extra graphic?
 How many different colors and fonts do you have?
 If the design isn’t serving a purpose, reconsider it.

-Don’t skip search engine optimization (SEO).
-Every day there are more than 3.5 billion searches on Google.
+Why is a website useful for boosting your business?
+The truth is that having a strong internet presence is more important than ever.
+Every day there are roughly 8.5 billion searches on Google.
 Most likely, it’s the primary way people find your website — and business.
-To support your site’s SEO:

 Once you’ve launched your website, use Google Analytics to measure its performance.
 The more you know, the more you can improve your site.
 Make sure to measure: